thehariompandey/contact-manager/README.md

+## its a simple contact-manganer web app where i had just performed simple CRUD opertaion

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.